 Removing a snake from a body of water is safest with a long pole or hook, such as those used for skimming a pool’s surface.
 Again, this is only safe when you are sure the snake is harmless.
 Otherwise, call for professional help right away.

-In the long run, prevent snakes from entering your pool area by creating a natural perimeter with vinegar or with a tightly woven mesh fence that can keep snakes out.
+• Prevent snakes from entering your pool area by creating a natural perimeter with snake repellent or with a tightly woven mesh fence that can keep snakes out.

 How To Keep Snakes Away